Nathan J. Saltz: Career

 Saltz introduced and spread the principles of trauma care throughout the Israeli civil and military medical systems.
 Drawing upon his extensive battlefield experience and his thorough understanding of the patho-physiological processes occurring in conditions of trauma, he trained an entire generation of Army physicians in the techniques of field surgery and medical practice under combat conditions.

 During the Six-Day War, when Hadassah Hospital functioned as a field hospital, Saltz's academic, research, and combat experience was key in the treatment of the hundreds of wounded who packed the hospital's rooms and corridors.
 He took command, determined triage, chose the necessary surgical interventions, and prioritized patients.
 Through six endless days and nights, he never forgot a kind word for the wounded and their families, but asked nothing for himself – neither a cup of tea nor a moment's rest.
 The scene was similar during the 1973 Yom Kippur War, except that by then, it was his students who were manning the field hospital at Rephidim in the Sinai Desert.
 His teaching is the standard today for the Israeli Defense Forces Medical Corps and his methods have been adopted by military medical corps throughout the world.

 Saltz left the Hadassah Medical Center at the age of 65.
 A year later, he set up a new surgical department at the Bikur Cholim Hospital in downtown Jerusalem.
 There he served as head of the department until he retired at the age of 80.
 He died in Jerusalem on July 27, 2003.

-Saltz was a beacon for his generation, providing a personal example of steadfast honesty and integrity, never disingenuousness or duplicity.
-He was utterly committed to his patients in their time of distress.
-His responsibility was governed by neither the hands of the clock nor the pages of the calendar.
-In his ceaseless devotion to his patients, he overcame obstacles that other surgeons might have found daunting.
 He was a senior member of the Henry IV Surgical Association, was a Fellow of the American College of Surgeons, and Editor in Chief of the Israel Journal of Medicine.